 Blended Rates – Suppose that you have 2 attainment tiers.
 Under quota, the payout is 5% of revenue.
 Above quota, the payout is 10% of revenue.
 Now, there could be a situation where a single (potentially large) deal crosses tiers.
 A portion of the deal’s amount is effectively under the quota threshold.
 Another portion of the deal’s amount is effectively above the quota threshold.
 Enter blended rates.
 Each tier’s commission rate is applied to a portion of the deal.
 Example: “Your blended rate on this deal is 7.5%, because 50% of revenue was paid at 5%, and 50% of revenue was paid at 10%”.

-Bonus – Often, commissions are calculation on a per-deal basis.
+Bonus – Often, commissions are calculated on a per-deal basis.
 Each per-deal commission can be a fixed amount (ex: $100 per deal), or a percentage (5% of revenue).
 However, there are cases where rewards need to be lump-sum amounts.
 In this case, payouts are not per-deal, but cash amounts.
 Note that bonuses can create problems if you must track how much commissions were paid on a per-deal basis for accounting purposes (ASC 606, amortization, etc.).
 Example: “Jane is getting a $1,000 bonus for winning this week’s sales contest”.

 Calculation – A calculation consists in calculating commissions for one specific incentive plan and calculation period.
 For example, if you have a quarterly AE bonus plan, you will have a Q1 calculation, a Q2 calculation, a Q3 calculation for the same AE bonus plan.
 Each calculation determines which transactions fall within the calculation period, what the attainment is for each target, and what payouts should be.
 Example: “We’ll need to re-calculate Q1 commissions for AEs because we received updated December sales data”.